 Dr Janka Oertel is the Director of the Asia Programme at the European Council on Foreign Relations.
 She previously worked as a Senior Fellow in the Asia Program at the German Marshall Fund of the United States’ Berlin office, where she focused on transatlantic China policy including on emerging technologies, Chinese foreign policy and security in East Asia.
 Prior to joining GMF, she served as a program director at Körber Foundation’s Berlin office.
 She holds a PhD from the University of Jena.
 Her dissertation focused on Chinese policies within the United Nations.
 She was a visiting fellow at the German Institute for International and Security Affairs (SWP Berlin) and worked at United Nations Headquarters, New York, as a Carlo-Schmid-Fellow.
 She has published widely on topics related to EU-China relations, US-China relations, security in the Asia-Pacific region, Chinese foreign policy, 5G and emerging technologies as well as climate cooperation.

-Ivan Vejvoda, IWM Acting Rector, Permanent Fellow and head of Europe’s Futures programme, will host and moderate the event.
+Ivan Vejvoda, IWM Acting Rector, Permanent Fellow and head of Europe’s Futures programme, hosted and moderated the event.